About Me

 I did my PhD at Ghent University, where I investigated how people switch between external and internal attention, under the supervision of Prof. Dr. Gilles Pourtois.
 Prior to my PhD, I obtained master’s degrees in theoretical and experimental psychology and in philosophy.

 In my free time, I love reading books and going for hikes and camping in the mountains.
 I’m also a big music fan, particularly of Bob Dylan.
-I go running often, and practice yoga and meditation.
-My main guilty pleasures are probably watching bad action movies and Belgian chocolate, ideally combined.
+I go running and climbing often, and practice yoga and meditation.